anthonydu/cpsc210-pokejar/README.md

 without introducing too much coupling.
 The benefits would be even more amplified when more functionalities such as Team management are added.

+- Some methods within the Pokemon, Team, and Type classes that are related to analyzing could also be refactored into a single or several new classes with private constructors and static methods
+with the sole purpose of analyzing instances of those classes.